mvhdi/MahdiToken/README.md

 ------------------------------
 16. `cd MahdiToken`
 17. `truffle console`

-// deploy token sale contract
+* deploy token sale contract
 18. `MahdiTokenSale.deployed().then(function(i){tokenSale=i;})`

-// see the output undefined
+* see the output undefined
 19.` tokenSale`

-// bunch of info

-// deploy token
+* deploy token
 20. ` MahdiToken.deployed().then(function(i) {token=i;})`
 21. `token`

-// move MahdiTokens from the MahdiToken contract to the MahdiTokenSale contract
+* move MahdiTokens from the MahdiToken contract to the MahdiTokenSale contract

-// first set the number of MahdiTokens that are available which are 750000
+* first set the number of MahdiTokens that are available which are 750000
 22. `$ tokensAvailable = 750000`